Ak Bars Kazan

-Hockey Club Ak Bars (Ак Барс, Ак Барс, Snow Leopard), also known as Ak Bars Kazan, is a professional ice hockey club based in Kazan, Russia.
+Hockey Club Ak Bars (Russian and Ак Барс), also known as Ak Bars Kazan, is a Russian professional ice hockey club based in Kazan, Tatarstan.
 It is a member of the Kharlamov Division in the Kontinental Hockey League (KHL).
+The club was founded in 1956 as Mashstroy Kazan and adopted its current name in 1996.
+It won the Russian Superleague in 1998 and 2006.